On the Multi-Robber Damage Number: Can one cop protect three vertices?

-In the case when all the undamaged vertices are in the closed neighborhood of a vertex $x$ that is neither $v_1$ nor $v_2$, it is enough to perform an attack analogous to the all out attack above, but with just two robbers on two internally disjoint paths towards $x$, and the number of undamaged vertices will get reduced to 2. \end{proof}
+In the case when all the undamaged vertices are in the closed neighborhood of a vertex $x$ that is neither $v_1$ nor $v_2$, the situation is much simpler.
+It is enough to perform an attack analogous to the all out attack above, but with just two robbers on two internally disjoint paths towards $x$, and the number of undamaged vertices will get reduced to 2. \end{proof}

+In the following, we prove the lower bound in Theorem~\ref{t:main}.
+Recall that this theorem is concerned with the case of general, not necessarily triangle-free graphs.